kragen/derctuo/sentential-database.md

             {A} is {C}'s parent; {C} is {B}'s ancestor |- {A} is {B}'s ancestor

+            :A is :C's parent; :C is :B's ancestor { :A is :B's ancestor }

             {Alice} is {Carol}'s parent
             {Carol} is {Bill}'s ancestor
             :. {Alice} is {Bill}'s ancestor

+            {Alice} is {Carol}'s parent
+            {Carol} is {Bill}'s ancestor
+            => {Alice} is {Bill}'s ancestor

+    Although I like the one with ":.", the closest ASCII equivalent of "∴", I think the last one with "=>", due to deltab, is better.
-    Of these I think I favor the last one with "∴" or anyway its closest ASCII equivalent.
-It avoids spurious visual suggestions of nesting, it's compact, and there's only one way to do it.
+    They both avoid spurious visual suggestions of nesting, it's compact, and there's only one way to do (each of) them.
+The `premises { conclusion }` idea, also due to deltab, is also very nice, but like the turnstile `|-` it clashes somewhat with the overall line-oriented style.

 - Alternative syntax for formulas.
 I think most formulas will probably be fairly simple affairs, so it's nice to be able to